AJ George: Oxford City

 George moved to Oxford City on 16 December 2019.

 Slough Town

 George joined National League South side Slough Town on 24 September 2021, and was named as an unused substitute the following day in a National League South fixture away to Hungerford Town, with the match finishing 1-1.

 AFC Rushden & Diamonds

 AJ signed for Southern League Premier Division Central side AFC Rushden & Diamonds on 23 October 2021.
-George made his debut for AFC Rushden & Diamonds on 30 October 2021 in an FA Cup 3rd qualifying round fixture away to Matlock Town, with the home side winning the tie 2-1.
+George made his debut for AFC Rushden & Diamonds on 30 October 2021 in an FA Cup 3rd qualifying round fixture away to Matlock Town, with the home side winning the tie 2–1.

 Tamworth

 On 24 June 2022, AJ signed for Southern League Premier Division Central rivals Tamworth, and was reunited with his former AFC Rushden & Diamonds manager Andy Peaks.

+North Leigh

+In March 2023, George signed for North Leigh.

 International career

 He made his international debut for Antigua and Barbuda in 2016 on 23 March in a Caribbean Cup Qualifying match against Aruba, where he also scored his first international goal.